-The terms and conditions set forth in Paragraph D.(2)(c) of this Sideletter shall be applicable only to original, live action dramatic new media productions made for initial exhibition on a subscription video-on-demand consumer pay platform which meet the following criteria (hereinafter "Mid-Budget SVOD Programs"):
+The terms and conditions set forth in Paragraph D.(3)(c) of this Sideletter shall be applicable only to original, live action dramatic new media productions made for initial exhibition on a subscription video-on-demand consumer pay platform which meet the following criteria (hereinafter "Mid-Budget SVOD Programs"):

-Length of Program as Initially Exhibited "Mid-Budget" Threshold 20-35 Minutes \$900,000 or more but less than \$1,300,000 36-65 Minutes \$1,750,000 or more but less than \$2,500,000
+Length of Program as Initially Exhibited "Mid-Budget" Threshold 20-35 Minutes \$900,000 or more but less than \$1,300,000 36-65 Minutes \$1,750,000 or more but less than \$2,500,000 66 Minutes or more \$2,100,000 or more but less than \$3,000,000

-&lt;sup>6 In the event that Producer asserts that a program or series is grandfathered under the provisions of the second paragraph of Paragraph D.(2)(a) above, a limited number of representatives of the IATSE, subject to the execution of a confidentiality agreement satisfactory in form to Producer, may inspect those portions of the license agreement that are relevant to determine whether the Producer had the right to renegotiate with respect to the material terms and conditions of the license for the additional programs or episodes.
+&lt;sup>8 If the licensee orders additional Mid-Budget SVOD Programs or episodes of a Mid-Budget SVOD series, the principal photography of which will commence on or after November 21, 2021, pursuant to a license agreement entered into prior to November 21, 2021, and the Producer has the right to negotiate with respect to the material terms and conditions of the license for the additional programs or episodes, then the Mid-Budget SVOD Program or episodes of the Mid-Budget SVOD series shall be subject to the terms of the Sideletter re Productions Made for New Media to the 2021 Basic Agreement.
+In the event that Producer asserts that a Mid-Budget SVOD Program qualifies as a "Legacy" Mid-Budget SVOD Program under the provisions of the second paragraph of Paragraph D.(3)(a) above, a limited number of representatives of the IATSE, subject to the execution of a confidentiality agreement satisfactory in form to Producer, may inspect those portions of the license agreement that are relevant to determine whether the Producer had the right to renegotiate with respect to the material terms and conditions of the license for the additional programs or episodes.
 All information received or reviewed by representatives of the IATSE shall be kept confidential, and neither the IATSE nor its representatives shall disclose any such information, except as necessary to enforce its rights under this Agreement.